openforis/sepal-doc/docs/source/team/contribute.rst

     pip install -U -r sepal-doc/requirements.txt

-To check that the doc can be built without error, go to the **doc folder** and run the following command:
+To check that the documentation can be built without error, go to the **doc folder** and run the following command:

 .. code-block:: console